-Property and equipment includes land, buildings and leasehold improvement and furniture and equipment at our corporate offices, sales centers and management offices.
+Property and equipment are recorded at cost and include land, buildings and leasehold improvement and furniture and equipment at our corporate offices, sales centers and management offices.
 Additionally, certain property and equipment is held for future conversion into inventory.
 Construction in progress primarily relates to development activities.
 Costs that are capitalized related to development activities are classified as property and equipment until they are registered for sale.
 Costs of improvements that extend the economic life or improve service potential are also capitalized.
 Capitalized costs are depreciated over their estimated useful lives.
 Costs for normal repairs and maintenance are expensed as incurred.
-Other than the United States, there were no countries that individually represented over 10% of total property and equipment, net as of December 31, 2022 and 2021.
+Other than the United States, there were no countries that individually represented over 10% of total property and equipment, net as of December 31, 2023 and 2022.